ropufan/TeamsMeetingRooms/partners/commarketplace.md

 - we do not have a CRM system
 - we have access to an Azure subscription

+Throrughout the example, the fields that will be highlighted with purple will be the ones that you will need to fill in with your own values.

 ## Example: How to publish a Consulting Service

 The steps that need to be followed in order to publish a Consulting Service are: